rwinkhart/gpbuttond/README.md

 # Important!
 gpbuttond relies on the `uinput` kernel module to create its virtual keyboard.
 Ensure this kernel module is loaded, otherwise gpbuttond _**will error out**_ on startup.

+gpbuttond will need to be run as root on most systems.